austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

   * The COO is to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
   * Alternate Assessment Procedures:
   * Upon notification, the COO is to follow the procedures for damage assessment with the Response Teams.
-* The \<PlaceHolder> Contingency Plan is to be activated if one or more of the following criteria are met:
+* The `<Company Placeholder>` Contingency Plan is to be activated if one or more of the following criteria are met:
-  * \<PlaceHolder> will be unavailable for more than 48 hours.
+  * `<Company Placeholder>` will be unavailable for more than 48 hours.
   * On-premise hosting facility or cloud infrastructure service is damaged and will be unavailable for more than 24 hours.
-  * Other criteria, as appropriate and as defined by \<PlaceHolder>.
+  * Other criteria, as appropriate and as defined by `<Company Placeholder>`.
 * If the plan is to be activated, the COO is to notify and inform team members of the details of the event and if relocation is required.
 * Upon notification from the COO, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
 * The COO is to notify the hosting facility partners that a contingency event has been declared and to ship the necessary materials (as determined by damage assessment) to the alternate site.